kmangutov/BrebisKing/web/architecture.md

 - CameraSetup: Handles camera, renderers, and orbit controls
 - DebugUtils: Provides debugging tools like the 3D axes helper
 - LightingSetup: Manages scene lighting
+- PlacementManager: Handles placement of buildings and roads at valid locations
+- HouseModel: Defines the 3D model for houses
+- RoadModel: Defines the 3D model for roads